 The Milton Model is an important part of NLP.
 Global NLP Training prefers to first teach a core, than in the training expand from there.
 This approach is different from other training schools, I myself have done multiple NLP practitioner trainings even with some “famous” names, but was left feeling very unconfident.
 The Milton Model was “too hard” to do, and causing feelings of incongruence.
 This is why I prefer to teach the Milton Model already in earlier parts of the class, without “officially” covering it, the approach of learning a foreign language by spending time abroad versus learning a language by studying grammer and dictionaries.
 And then by the time I officially teach the Milton Model, we play games and do fun activities.
 This is also how you practice the Milton Model post class.
 Make it fun.

-- Below a video using values inside in the Milton Model, which is more of a tip for NLP Master Practitioners.
+7. Below the infographic a video using values inside in the Milton Model, which is more of a tip for NLP Master Practitioners.